-This team of professionals works in close co-operation with the community school, parents, public health personnel, curriculum consultants, superintendents and all pertinent community agencies to help satisfy the particular needs of exceptional pupils.
+This team of professionals works in close cooperation with the community school, parents, public health personnel, curriculum consultants, superintendents and all pertinent community agencies to help satisfy the particular needs of exceptional pupils.

 “Linking the broad principles of Universal Design for Learning with the focused features of differentiated instruction provides the teacher with a strong foundation for selecting appropriate approaches.
 Teachers already use many instructional techniques such as: cooperative learning, project based or problem-based approaches to learning and explicit instruction that can be very compatible with the principles of universal design for learning and differentiated instruction.”
 (P. 16, Education for All, 2005)

-Pupils with severe emotional problems are referred to the Ruth MacMillan Centre at Northeastern Mental Health Centre and the Board works in close co-operation with the Child and Family Centre to ensure continuity of mental health and academic growth.
+Pupils with severe emotional problems are referred to the Ruth MacMillan Centre at Northeastern Mental Health Centre and the Board works in close cooperation with the Child and Family Centre to ensure continuity of mental health and academic growth.

 Communication/ASD Classes (Primary, Junior & Intermediate and Secondary Level)

 An alternative classroom placement for which students identified Communication: Autism, can learn and practice alternative skills and strategies that will allow them to manage successfully in school.
 Specialized skills will include development and support in the areas of: communication, behaviour, sensory integration, socialization, anxiety reduction and academics.
-One-on-one laptop provided for students in this program beginning in grade 4.

 English Classroom at Children’s Treatment Centre (Primary Level)